Callisto95/Configs/Notes/Various.md

 The CachyOS admin key seems to be problematic (at least for me).
 I now had three occurences, where it corrupted (or something).

+> [!IMPORTANT]
+> This seems to be an issue with their servers.
+> Wait a few minutes and try to update again.
+Everything should be just work.

 I'm not sure what a good fix is.
 Sometimes one works, sometimes not.

 Here's a collection of fixes: